bacontime/blog-mirror/nature/plant-ranking.md

 # Ranking of common plant families.

+The following is an incomplete ranking of [plant families](https://www.sbbg.org/sites/default/files/pdfs/Docent%20Corner_Field%20ID%20of%2050%20most%20common%20plant%20families.pdf) from best to worst.

-I came across this [identification guide for common plant families](https://www.sbbg.org/sites/default/files/pdfs/Docent%20Corner_Field%20ID%20of%2050%20most%20common%20plant%20families.pdf), and ranked the families as I read through the list.
+I came across this [identification guide for common plant families](), and ranked the families as I read through the list.

 ---